iGenode/rotateris/README.md

 - System.IO used for writing and reading save data
 - Object Pooling used to optimize playing audio clips on demand and prevent too many instances of AudioSources from being instantiated
 - Splines package is used to create a path for the camera to follow when rotating around the playing fields

+# Install

+Download and install __latest release__ on repo's [release page](https://github.com/iGenode/rotateris/releases):
+ - Installer: You can install the game using an installer, which allows you to select the installation location and create an uninstaller.
+ - Portable: The game is available in a ready-to-play format, packed in a zip file.

+___

 ##### TODO's